Sedating a child for a dental procedure is normally very safe, but it’s important for parents to prepare their child for sedation.

 Prior to Sedation

-It is important for parents to understand what is happening so that they are prepared and can also help prepare their child.
+It is important for parents to understand what is happening so that they are prepared and can also help prepare their children.
 Before sedation, parents need to understand and follow the restrictions set by the dentist.
 For instance, they need to comply with food and drink restrictions prior to sedation.
 This is because sedation can pose the risk of the contents of the stomach being vomited and inhaled into the lungs.
 Therefore, the restriction is a safety precaution that is put in place.

 Types of Sedation